Searinvestments/pricing/index.md

 # Account types
 {: #bmaccounts}

-You can start building on IBM Bluemix for free.
+You can start building on {{site.data.keyword.Bluemix}} for free.
 When you are ready to grow, you can upgrade and pay only for what you use beyond free allowances.
-Bluemix provides a cost calculator, which you can use to estimate the cost beforehand.
-Check the Usage Dashboard page in your Bluemix account to see the actual cost after you build your apps.
 {:shortdesc}

-## {{site.data.keyword.Bluemix_notm}} Standard account
+## Standard account
 {: #trystandard}

 Standard accounts are available to select users in the United Kingdom and the US South regions only.
-Sign up for a free Standard account to build apps and explore services with free Lite plans in {{site.data.keyword.Bluemix}}.
+Sign up for a free Standard account to build apps and explore services with free Lite plans in {{site.data.keyword.Bluemix_notm}}.
 Your Standard account doesn't expire and your credit card isn't required.
 You can create a Standard account by asking a friend with a Standard account for an invite or by reaching out to our sales team at sales@bluemix.net.
-{:shortdesc}

 When you sign up for a Standard account, you can select which geographical region you want to work in.
 After you create an org in a region, it can't be changed.

 ### What's available?
 {: #whatsavailable}

-You might be wondering what the Standard account offers.
-Check out the following list of key details about the Bluemix Standard account.
+You might be wondering what's offered in a Standard account.
+Check out the following list of key details:

    * The account is free -- no credit card required!
    * The account never expires.
    * You can use one org in one {{site.data.keyword.Bluemix_notm}} region.
-  * Free {{site.data.keyword.Bluemix_notm}} support.
-  * Cloud Foundry apps can access up to 256 MB of free, instantaneous runtime memory.
+   * Cloud Foundry apps can access up to 256 MB of free, instaneous runtime memory.
    * You can access free Lite plans for select services, with more coming soon.
    * You receive email notifications about your account status.
    * After 10 days of no development activity, your apps go to sleep.
    * After 30 days of no development activity, your service instances with Lite plans are deleted.

-For more information, see [IBM Bluemix Standard Account Limited Release](/docs/pricing/standard_account.html#betaintro).
+For more information, see [IBM Bluemix Standard Account Limited Release](/docs/pricing/standard_account.html).

-## {{site.data.keyword.Bluemix_notm}} Trial account
+## Trial account
 {: #bmtrial}

 Trial accounts are available in all regions.
-With a free 30-day trial, you can jump right in and start building your apps and exploring services in {{site.data.keyword.Bluemix}}.
+With a free 30-day trial, you can jump right in and start building your apps and exploring services in {{site.data.keyword.Bluemix_notm}}.
-{:shortdesc}

 When you sign up for a free trial with your {{site.data.keyword.Bluemix_notm}} ID, your account is provided with the following resources, free of charge: